Prospect 772 Prospect 772

 January 2013: The Wine Spectator ~ California Syrah and More

-New reviews of Syrah and Petite Syrah lead a selection of 18 outstanding Rhone-style varietals and blends.
+New reviews of Syrah and Petite Sirah lead a selection of 18 outstanding Rhône-style varietals and blends.

 November 2011: The Wine Spectator 92s